CraftAcademyLabs/ca_course/guides/testing-ionic-applications.md

 }
 ```

-Some of the Karma and Jasmine dependencies dont work very well together so we need to set them to specific versions.
-We need to modify `package.json` devDependencies part change the following to these versions.
+Some of the Karma and Jasmine dependencies don't work very well together so we need to set them to specific versions.
+We need to modify `package.json` `"devDependencies"` part and set the following versions.

 ```js
 "ts-loader": "^3.0.3",